Lawson says videos of Jets’ Saleh fired him up to come to NY

 The signings of Lawson, former Titans wide receiver Corey Davis, former Lions linebacker Jarrad Davis and former Saints special teams ace Justin Hardee were all made official by the team Thursday.

 The Jets entered the free agency period with about $69 million of salary cap space, and general manager Joe Douglas should still be plenty busy over the next several days.
-New York still has needs at wide receiver, offensive line and cornerback, among other spots.
+New York still has needs at wide receiver, offensive line and cornerback, among other spots, and it addressed a few of those areas Thursday.

+Former Jacksonville wide receiver Keelan Cole agreed to terms on a one-year deal, according to a person with direct knowledge of the contract.
+ESPN, which first reported the deal, said it is worth $5.5 million.

+The 27-year-old Cole joins Davis, Jamison Crowder, Denzel Mims and Braxton Berrios in New York’s receiving group after four years in Jacksonville.
+Cole had a career-high 55 catches last season for 642 yards and five touchdowns with the Jaguars.

 The addition of Lawson is a major one for the Jets, who have lacked a consistent pass-rushing presence since the days of John Abraham 20 years ago.
 The 25-year-old Lawson had 20 sacks in four seasons, including 5 1/2 last year.
 He has been among the league leaders in quarterback pressure and hits, and the general thought is he’s an ascending player who could team with Quinnen Williams to make for a tough duo to defend against up front under Saleh.